Pesticide Applicator Continuing Education

 The pesticide label is the main method of communication between a pesticide manufacturer and pesticide users.
 By law, pesticide users are required to comply with all instructions and use directions found on the pesticide product label.

-Labels are increasing in complexity and depth of information.
-It is never suggested that anyone try to memorize a pesticide label.
-By reviewing parts of a label and recognizing label language and use, we hope that you feel more comfortable with the information on pesticide labels and feel confident in understanding the information the present.
+By reviewing parts of a label and recognizing label language and use, you will feel more comfortable with the information on pesticide labels and confident in understanding the information the present.

 When the pesticide label requires a respirator it's important to know how to use a respirator safely.
 This course outlines the types of respirators available, proper fit, and inspection/maintenance requirements.